Combining All Data To See Opportunities

 III.
 Visualizations

 But there is more.
 After creating views, you can link any number of views to a visualization (a canvas or a template) and decide which symbols are used to show the data in the view or the model.
-You might want to visualize financial data with a financial icon to make things more effective.
+You may want to visualize financial data using a relevant financial icon to make the information more effective and engaging.

-Creating visualizations are done in the Visual Designer.
+Creating visualizations is done in the Visual Designer.

 IV.
 Business Rules and Visual Indicators

 Suppose there are patterns and rules you want to discover.
 Why not have Dragon1 help you see them?
-You can define patterns, rules, and visual indicators that indicate if patterns are present in a visualization or if business rules are followed or breached.
+You can define patterns, rules, and visual indicators to indicate whether patterns are present in a visualization and whether business rules are followed or breached.

 Working with visual indicators is done in the Visual Designer.